You have got some options for adding some serious brick feng shui to your bedroom!

 Screw a thin ferrous metal strip (or an IKEA SKÅDIS rail) into studs once and then forget about holes forever.
 Epoxy tiny neodymium magnets to the back of your LEGO® baseplates, and you can rearrange mosaics and LEGO® hanging wall art faster than you sort minifig accessories.

-One more purely brickish option: craft a studded frame five plates deep, embed a couple of keyhole bricks (or Technic bricks with cross-axle), and hang the frame itself on standard picture hooks.
+One more purely brickish option: craft a studded frame five plates deep, embed a couple of keyhole bricks (or Technic bricks with cross-axle holes — the Technic Brick 1×2 with Axle Hole works great for this), and hang the frame itself on standard picture hooks.
 Bonus style points if the frame color-codes to the art inside.

-This final step is two-fold: LEGO® base plates and velcro adhesives.
-It is more expensive but 1) it works 2) it is secure 3) it causes the least damage to your walls.
+This method is two-fold: LEGO® baseplates and velcro adhesives.
+It is more expensive but 1) it works, 2) it is secure, and 3) it causes the least damage to your walls.
 What you want to do is secure the back of the LEGO® wall art to baseplates, so that the underside or backside of the LEGO® art is smooth.
-Then, peel velcro adhesives, 5 should suffice, around each corner and one in the middle, then secure to your wall.
+Then, peel velcro adhesives — 5 should suffice — around each corner and one in the middle, then secure to your wall.
 Of course, you will have to get the alignment right, but once it’s secure, it stays in place!

 Make Hanging LEGO® Wall Art Easy